 When I ask myself the above question, “What is it that I am really feeling?”, I realize that I am not angry at my husband at all, but rather, I’m afraid of the glass and I don’t want to clean it up.

 Because cleaning up broken glass is stressful and I worry that we will both get splinters of glass in our feet, I might speak to my husband with an edge in my voice.
 When I realize I am not really mad at him, I stop speaking to him this way, and we can both exhale.

 Step 4: Ask yourself, “Why do I feel this way?”

 If you’re looking for a surefire way to figure out how you’re feeling, write down a series of declarative statements.
 Make a bullet-pointed list of all the thoughts swirling in your brain that you are sure about.

 For example: “I am worried about my dad’s health.”
 Or, “I feel disrespected when my boss speaks to me like he did today at the meeting.”
-Or perhaps, “I can’t sleep because I keep thinking about all of the work I have to do.”
+Another example could be: “I can’t sleep because I keep thinking about all of the work I have to do.”
 Or maybe “I get jealous when I see my friend’s accomplishments, and I am ashamed of that.”